Sahedeva/BarTinder2.0/README.md

   ~Hipsters love BarTinder~

 Get matched with a cool club or chill bar!
 Swipe right to view to the next random venue.
 Tap the venue name to view the address & hours.
-The number displayed on the venue is the current number of patrons at the location.
+The number displayed on the venue is the current number of patrons at the location out of the full capacity.
 So party on, Wayne!

 Links: